DMX: Legal issues

-DMX was in jail 30 times for various offenses, including robbery, assault, carjacking, animal cruelty, reckless driving, driving under the influence, unlicensed driving, drug possession, probation violation, failure to pay child support, pretending to be a federal agent, and tax evasion.
+DMX was in jail more than 30 times throughout his lifetime for various offenses, including criminal possession of a weapon, robbery, assault, carjacking, animal cruelty, reckless driving, driving under the influence, unlicensed driving, drug possession, probation violation, failure to pay child support, pretending to be a federal agent, and tax evasion.

 1986–1988

 DMX was first sent to prison in 1986 after stealing a dog from a junkyard.
-He was sentenced to two years in the juvenile unit of Woodfield Prison in Valhalla, New York.
-However, just weeks after starting his sentence, he and his cellmate successfully escaped the prison and DMX returned home until his mother forced him to turn himself in and finish his sentence, which he did at the McCormick Juvenile Detention Centre in Brooktondale, New York.
+He served a few months in the juvenile unit of Woodfield Prison in Valhalla, New York.
+Later that year, he was sentenced to two years for another crime and sent to Industry Institution in upstate New York.
+However, in December 1986, just a few days after starting his sentence, he and his cellmate successfully escaped the prison and DMX returned home until his mother forced him to turn himself in and finish his sentence, which he did at the MacCormick Secure Center, in Brooktondale, New York.
 Simmons was sent to prison again in 1988 for carjacking, and was later moved to a higher security prison after attempting to extort a fellow inmate for drugs.
 He was released in the summer of 1988.